Terms and Conditions of Use

 We can introduce extra restrictions on advance bookings in periods of high demand.

 The club’s No-Show Policy applies to all bookings.
-Under that policy, if you cancel a class, course, pitch or court three times in any calendar month without giving the written notice explained in clause 6 of these conditions, you will not be able to book any other class, course, pitch or court for the rest of that calendar month and the next calendar month.
+Under that policy, if you cancel a class, course, pitch or court three times in any six month period without giving the written notice explained in clause 6 of these conditions, you will not be able to book any other class, course, pitch or court for the rest of that calendar month or will need to pay for unused booked spaces.

 Fees for bookings are as advertised from time to time.
 Unless a class, course, pitch or court is included in your membership, you must pay the booking fee in advance.